 - Consider hiring pros.
 It might seem tempting to do it all yourself, but professionals know how to troubleshoot and work through challenges.
 Why invest in a smart home unless everything works seamlessly as it should?

-Thanks to our recent merger with System 7 (which specializes in designing smart home technology) and The Boston Shade Company (which specializes in electric shades), we can provide our customers with a one-stop "smart home" shopping experience.
+Thanks to our recent merger with System 7 (which specializes in designing smart home technology) and The Boston Shade Company (which specializes in motorized shades), we can provide our customers with a one-stop "smart home" shopping experience.
 Get everything you need, including products, design, and installation from us.